n-shinde/PeakPeeps/docs/setting_up_local_testing.md

    DEPLOYMENT_TYPE = development`

-6. install pytest (just run `pip install pytest`) in the peak peeps repo
+6. run `pip install -r requirements.txt` (a couple of new packages are needed for testing)
 7. run `pytest tests/test_integration.py`
 8. bonus points: you can test through VSCode using the left pane